 The first step was to provide shelter and refuge for the increasing numbers of orphans and thus the Igoda Children’s Village was begun with one small house, first occupied in 2007.

 To financially support and expand the work on the ground by FCWCT in Tanzania, Orphans in the Wild (Reg Charity 1113719) was founded in the UK in 2006 for the purpose of raising awareness and funds together with our sister charities worldwide.

-Now in 2020, 62 children being cared for in six single storey houses, each with dedicated house mamas, an on site clinic, a kindergarten and nursery, a continuing vocational school project and accommodation for volunteers.
+Now in 2023, 40 children are being cared for in six single storey houses, each with dedicated house mamas, an on site clinic, a kindergarten and nursery, a continuing vocational school project and accommodation for volunteers.
+There are also, at present, 22 outreach children supported.

 But the Children’s Village is one part of a holistic approach.
 We want to make a lasting difference, empowering people to be able to help themselves.

 So support for Healthcare an education are vital for long term recovery.
 We have already made a difference but more needs to be done before these proud and independent people can overcome the ravages of this disease.

 In tandem with its work at the children’s village the NGO has established a HIV/Aids